shhQuiet/lunch/README.md

 **lunch** uses **nconf** for application configuration.
 The file `config.json` contains the default configuration information:

 - default port is 3000
-- The default database is assumed to be on localhost at the default mongodb port of 27017.
-DB named **lunch**
+- The default database is assumed to be on localhost at the default mongodb port of `27017`.
+DB named `lunch`

-You may change these values in the environment or on the command line or by changing config.json
+You may change these values in the environment or on the command line or by changing config.json.